Common United Way Questions, Objections and Answers

 With the greatest of care.
 It’s not easy to become a United Way funded program.
 To receive United Way funds, agencies must prove that they are doing the best possible job of meeting significant community needs in one of our priority areas of education, financial stability, health or support services.
 Volunteers analyze each budget request, visit with each agency and review every program.
 They investigate each agency’s performance, administration and financial management as well as its responsiveness to community needs.

 Volunteers do--people like you, who care about our community and its needs.
 Each year volunteers from our local area who make up the funds distribution committee evaluate programs on your behalf.
 They are as careful with your United Way contribution as you would be.
 They are not only volunteers, but they are also contributors just like you.
 They want to find the most effective ways to use their donations.

 United Way of Southeast Mississippi’s funds distribution committee diligently reviews how our partners use their United Way allocations.
 Sometimes United Way only funds certain programs of an agency.
-For instance, with Salvation Army, United Way of Southeast Mississippi only funds the Boys and Girls Club.
-This program helps kids and a teen develop essential skills, provides a safe place to learn, play and grow along with supportive relationships with caring mentors.

 No. United Way of Southeast Mississippi has never funded Planned Parenthood.
 In fact, United Way of Southeast Mississippi’s policy is to NOT fund agencies promoting either side of the abortion issue (pro- or anti-).
 Each United Way across the country is separate, governed by a local board of directors and funds programs local to its area.
 We have no connection to agencies funded by United Way in other parts of the country.
 United Way of Southeast Mississippi only funds programs in Forrest, Lamar, Perry and Marion counties, and Planned Parenthood is not one of them.